HistoryThis section has been translated automatically.

-Rare; the proportion of all malignant neoplasias is < 0.1%.
-Incidence: 0,8-5/1.000.000 inhabitants/year.
-Panethnically occurring.
-A larger population-based study in the USA showed an increased incidence in African Americans and in women (Kreicher KL et al. 2016).
+Rare; accounts for < 0.1% of all malignant neoplasms.
+Incidence: 0.8-5/1,000,000 population/year.
+Panethnic incidence.
+A larger population-based study in the US showed an increased incidence in African Americans and in women (Kreicher KL et al 2016).

 EtiopathogenesisThis section has been translated automatically.